 Amelia is a clinical psychologist, holding a Masters of Clinical Psychology.
-She works with adolescents, adults, parents and infants.
+She works with adults, parents and infants.
 Amelia works from the belief that many mental health issues are a result of and are maintained by interpersonal problems and the way we relate to others.

 She utilises a psychodynamic and attachment based approach to help clients make sense of their difficulties and makes use of the therapeutic relationship to help clients begin to transform the way they relate to others in order to gain more meaningful and satisfying interpersonal relationships.